shuozhixu/AID_2026/README.md

 ## Foreword

 The purpose of this project is to calculate the basic structural parameters (including lattice parameter and elastic constants), generalized stacking fault energies (GSFE), and local slip resistances (LSR) in three alloy systems that consist of equal or non-equal molar Co, Ni, and Ru.
-The alloys have either a face-centered cubic (FCC) or a hexagonal close-packed (HCP) lattice.
+The alloys have either a single face-centered cubic (FCC) phase, a single hexagonal close-packed (HCP) phase, or an FCC/HCP biphase.

 The effect of chemical short-range order (CSRO) will be considered.
 One scientific question: Is the CSRO the same, or similar, in alloys containing the same elements but different concentrations?